cvk03/-Market-intelligence-agent/README.md

 ---

 ## Contact
-For questions or support, contact Chaitrali Kulkarni
+For questions or support, contact cvk03